-While we focused mainly on the identifying the parameters of the inflation Phillips curve, SP-IV should be useful for identifying a wide variety of structural relationships in macroeconomics, such as Euler equations for consumption or investment, the wage Phillips curve, monetary or fiscal policy rules, and aggregate production functions.16 SP-IV can be used more broadly to conduct inference on ratios (or other relationships) of impulse response coefficients, such as Okun coefficients, sacrifice ratios, multipliers, etc., conditional on economic shocks.
+While we focused mainly on identifying the parameters of the inflation Phillips curve, SP-IV can help identify a wide variety of structural relationships in macroeconomics, such as Euler equations for consumption or investment, the wage Phillips curve, monetary or fiscal policy rules, and aggregate production functions.17 SP-IV can be used more broadly to conduct inference on ratios (or other relationships) of impulse response coefficients, such as Okun coefficients, sacrifice ratios, multipliers, etc., conditional on economic shocks.
 Our methodology could be extended to panel data settings and should be more generally useful in applications that commonly rely on lagged variables as instruments, such as the estimation of production functions in industrial organization.
 SP-IV could also be used in cross-sectional applications.
-If h = 0, ..., H-1 indexes crosssectional groups rather than time horizons, then SP-IV amounts to instrumental variables in the cross-section with heterogeneity in the first stage coefficients.
-Future work can also develop methods to optimally select the horizons/groups used for identification.
-We plan to pursue these and other avenues in future research.
+If h = 0, ..., H - 1 indexes cross-sectional groups rather than time horizons, then SP-IV amounts to instrumental variables in the cross-section with heterogeneity in the first stage coefficients.
+Future work can also develop Bayesian implementations or methods to select the horizons/groups used for identification optimally.